 The State of Music Publicity Now

-It’s not only about the media, though.
-There’s no question that music blogs, podcasts, and websites are important, but the internet has brought another huge change to music publicity: the ability to personally connect with fans through social media.
-Facebook, Twitter, email newsletters, Instagram… however you want to reach your fans, social media makes it easy (and often free) to do so.
+There’s no question that music blogs, podcasts, and websites are important, but the internet has brought another huge change to music publicity: the ability to personally connect with fans through social media and email.

 Why does this matter?
-Because music publicity and social media are now intertwined.
+Because music publicity and social media are intertwined.
 In order to get good publicity for your music, you have to have a good social media strategy.
 It can be challenging to get press if the writers don’t see that you already have fans.
 Music bloggers and journalists are trying to get people to come to their sites – they’re not going to write about you (or even listen to your music, really) if there’s no proof that at least some people already believe in what you’re doing.
-Therefore, in order to run an effective PR/publicity campaign for your music, you first have to make sure that your social media strategy is solid.
-We could wax poetic on ways to make your socials great (check out posts on FB and Instagram), but for now, let’s focus on the nitty-gritty of how to become your own music publicist.
+Therefore, in order to run an effective publicity campaign for your music, you have to make sure that your social media strategy is solid.

-Music publicity, like building a fan base, takes time, dedication and effort.
+Being a music publicist, like building a fan base, or getting on Spotify Playlists takes time, dedication, and effort.
 When you are in the throes of a PR campaign the effort sometimes feels Herculean compared to the result (if you gauge the result solely on how many placements you receive).
-However, with a bit of foresight, organization and grit, you can get good results.
+However, with a bit of foresight, organization, and grit, you can get good results.

 - Your Music